tomas-osswald/switch_2020_g3/docs/sprint1/user_stories/US150_GetFamilyMemberProfile.md

-actor "Family Member" as familyMember participant ": UI" as ui participant ": GetFamilyMemberInfoController" as controller participant ": FFM Application" as app participant "famServ : FamilyService" as familyservice participant "aFamily : Family" as family participant "aFamilyMember : FamilyMember" as fm
+actor "Family Member" as familyMember participant ": UI" as ui participant ": GetFamilyMemberInfoController" as controller participant ": Application" as app participant "famServ : FamilyService" as familyservice participant "aFamily : Family" as family participant "aFamilyMember : FamilyMember" as fm